VEZY/MultiScaleTreeGraph.jl/README.md

 - [x] Add tests for insert_parents!, insert_generations!, insert_children!, insert_siblings!
 - [ ] Add conversion from DataFrame and from MetaGraph
 - [x] Add OPF parser (moved to PlantGeom.jl)
-- [ ] Add possibility to prune from a node
+- [x] Add possibility to prune from a node: add it to the docs
+- [x] Add tests for delete_node! and delete_nodes!
+- [ ] Add prune!, delete_node! and delete_nodes! to the docs
 - [x] Add possibility to insert a sub_tree
 - [x] Export plotting to PlantGeom.jl so we remove one more dependency away.